What exactly is an SSL certificate?

 The planned development is as follows:

-This means that instead of renewing certificates once a year, they will have to be renewed several times a year in the future.
-Eventually, this will be almost monthly.
+This means that instead of renewing certificates once a year, we will need to renew several times a year in the future.
+Eventually, this will happen almost monthly.

-If we continue to request, exchange, and install certificates manually, it results in:
+If we continue to request, exchange, and install certificates manually, it will result in:

 In short, the previous approach of noting the expiration date on a calendar and replacing the certificate once a year will no longer be practical.
-To avoid unnecessary chaos, the process needs to be automated.
+To avoid unnecessary chaos, we need to completely automate the process.

 What needs to change for this to happen?